Read Right Reading Intervention

-When an individual learns how to do something, he builds a network to guide the doing of it.
-The root cause of every reading problem is a network built to guide the act of reading that has been built incorrectly.
-When accessed to make reading happen, this network yields less than excellent reading.
-Read Right methodology compels the student’s brain to remodel the neural network so it yields excellent reading every time it is accessed to make reading happen.
+Her intensive study revealed that the root cause of every reading problem is a neuronal network incorrectly built to guide the act of reading.
+More directly: In childhood, when the network for reading is initially built, it is either built correctly or errors are encoded into the neural system.
+Read Right methodology compels the struggling reader’s brain to remodel the neuronal network so it yields excellent reading each and every time it is accessed to make reading happen.

 Excellent reading means the reader: